 I also love how quick and simple it is to make—just a few staple ingredients and about 20 minutes are all you need.
 The first time I tried this, I was in the mood for breakfast-for-dinner and only had sourdough bread in the house.
 I figured I’d give it a shot, and after that first bite, I knew I’d never go back to plain French toast again.

 Now, this recipe has become a weekend breakfast tradition in our home, and I always keep sourdough on hand just for it.
-Paired with million dollar baconand sweet potato hash browns, it turns into a breakfast spread fit for any occasion.
+Paired with million dollar bacon and sweet potato hash browns, it turns into a breakfast spread fit for any occasion.

-Ingredients For Sourdough French Toast
+Ingredients for Sourdough French Toast

 - 6 slices of sourdough bread